districtr/districtr/docs/03toolsplugins/optionscontainer.md

 # Options Container

 The Options Container is very simple.
 It's a function, `OptionsContainer(activeTool)` called every time the [`Toolbar`] is rendered.
-The `OptionsContainer.js` is diplayed in its entirety below.
+The `OptionsContainer.js` file is displayed in its entirety below.
 ```
 import { html } from "lit-html";